Style guide#

 • Use the body to explain the what and why vs. the how

-An example of a commit message:
+An example of a properly formatted commit message:

 Fix parsing extra NULL bytes in the NTFS header